Baguio: Elected officials

+Congress representation

+Baguio is represented in the House of Representatives by its own congressman, Mauricio G. Domogan.
+The city is a lone district, separate from the province of Benguet.

 Summer residences

 The city hosts the summer residences of the President, Vice President, Senate President and House Speaker at Barangay Lualhati, while the Supreme Court, Court of Appeals and the Cabinet Secretaries cottages are housed at Cabinet Hill.
 The Supreme Court and Court of Appeals hold summer sessions in the city, usually during the month of April.

 Sports

 Baguio has hosted several sporting events, even those of international standing.
 The Baguio Athletic Bowl within the grounds of Burnham Park is one of Baguio's primary sporting venues.
 Baguio hosted the 1978 World Chess Championship match between Anatoly Karpov and Viktor Korchnoi, building the Baguio Convention Center for that purpose.
 The city is a participant in the CARAA games or the Cordillera Administrative Region Athletic Association, hosting it last in 2016 and 2017.
 The winners of the said event will eventually represent the region in the annual Palarong Pambansa games, which is also sponsored by the Department of Education.
 As of 2019, the city is still the overall champion with 205 gold, 110 silver and 79 bronze medals.

 In recent years, Baguio has been racking up titles and medals in the field of Mixed Martial Arts led by Team Lakay.